ram16/Valtech_QA/README.md

 Run 'mvn test'
 Test Reports
 Refresh the project:
-1.Go to Target folder and copy the path of Extent.Html and paste in browser for reports 2.Go to Target folder and copy the path of index.Html and paste in browser for reports
+1.Go to Target-output folder and copy the path of Extent.Html and paste in browser for reports

+2.Go to Target-output  folder and copy the path of index.Html and paste in browser for reports

 Improvements